Summer travel in Japan

 Summer in Japan is a season of simple beauty and deep cultural significance.
 It embodies the time of year when the Japanese celebrate both the summer heat and their cultural heritage through matsuri, traditional festivals.

-Wearing light kimonos called yukata, geta, wooden clappers and a beautiful uchiwa fan, the Japanese gather in the streets at dusk to share a festive moment.
-It's during these 3 summer months that the festivities are most numerous and spectacular.
-However, summers in Japan are also particularly humid and stifling, with temperatures regularly climbing above 30°C. So it's best to get away from the scorching asphalt of the cities and enjoy the fresh air of the countryside.
-From the northern mountains of Hokkaido to the paradisiacal beaches of the south, all the way to Okinawa, there's always a place to enjoy the season, ice cream in hand!
+Donning light, cotton kimonos called yukata, wooden geta slippers, and beautiful uchiwa fans, the people in Japan gather in the streets at dusk to share a festive moment.
+It's during the summer months that festivals are most numerous and spectacular.
+However, summers in Japan are also particularly hot and humid, with temperatures regularly climbing above 30°C (86°F).
+So it's best to get away from the scorching asphalt of the cities and enjoy the fresh air of the countryside.
+From the northern mountains of Hokkaido to the rich beaches of the south, all the way to Okinawa, there's always a place to enjoy the season, ice cream in hand!

 Summer between mountains and seaside resorts

 Less than 2 hours away by train, the Izu Peninsula and the 5 Lakes region offer spectacular scenery at the foot of Mount Fuji.
-Let's discover these popular summer destinations!
+Take a deep dive and look into these popular summer destinations!

 Izu Peninsula